mekariyas/mekariyas/README.md

 # 💫 About Me:
 I'm a passionate javascript developer with multiple projects to show case what I have learned and also to strengthen my resume.
-I am always trying to deepen my understnading when it comes to my current tech stack or trying to learn something new about another.
+I am always trying to deepen my understanding when it comes to my current tech stack or trying to learn something new about another.

 ## 🌐 Socials: